Alemi7523/Alemi7523.github.io/index.md

 The choices don’t matter, you will have to fight him anyway.

-**Cool Trainer Guy (City Field)**
+**Hardcore Trainer Guy (City Field)**

-- Scrafty.
-Level 66.
+- Scrafty, Level 66.

-- Obstagoon.
-Level 67.
+- Obstagoon, Level 67.

-- Staraptor.
-Level 66.
+- Staraptor, Level 66.

-- Machamp.
-Level 67.
+- Machamp, Level 67.

 Beating him increases your GDC reputation by 20, but then he spreads rumors about you and diminish by 50.